 Best attractions in Phoenix

 One of the first luxury resorts in town, the Phoenician is a gem that has been visited by past Presidents, famous performers and professional athletes.
 It boasts spectacular views, both casual and fine dining culinary delights and incredibly comfortable room.
-The space has undergone a major transformation that is set to continue into 2018 and will ultimately yield a three-story spa with a rooftop pool and a new athletic club.
+The space has undergone a major transformation recently that has added a slew of new amenities to the destination.
 Attention to detail is what makes this resort special.
 While on the property, see the Jokake Inn, a private home from the 1900s now used for special events.
 Don’t miss out on the meditation and yoga classes on offer.

 Photograph: Courtesy Yelp/The Phoenician